sandsandsandsandsandsand/yeast/README.md

 `-h`: Shows all the flags

-`-a`: Searches also hidden files
+`-a`: Searches for hidden and normal files

-`-r`: Searches recursively in the directories
+`-r`: Searches recursively in directories for files

+`-z`: Searches recursively in directories for hidden and normal files